43ravens/NEMO_Nowcast/docs/architecture/index.rst

 .. figure:: ManagerBrokerWorkers.svg
     :align: center

-    Schematic of a nowcast system mangaer, message broker, and workers exchanging messages.
+    Schematic of a nowcast system manager, message broker, and workers exchanging messages, and a scheduler launching a worker.

 Workers are short-lived processes that are launched when the nowcast system state is such that it is time for them to do their job.
 Their processes end when their job is completed and they have communicated their success or failure to the manager.